Prudent walk in dimension six and higher: Definitions and results

 Recently, novel proofs have been found that allow a direct comparison between weakly self-avoiding walk's Green function and simple random walk's Green function, cf.\ \cite{BHK15,Slade22}.
 It might be asked whether similar techniques are applicable to weakly prudent walk.
-However, it appears that the $\Pi$-diagram for (weakly) prudent walk is converging as $|\Pi(x)|\approx|x|^{-(d-2)}$ along the coordinate axes, and thus decays too slow for the methods of \cite{BHK15,Slade22} to apply.
-Even though there is presumably faster decay off the axes, this is therefore indicating that methods involving pointwise estimates do not apply for prudent walk.
-Therefore, our analysis of the lace expansion is based on Fourier transforms.
+However, it appears that the $\Pi$-diagram for (weakly) prudent walk is converging as $|\Pi(x)|\approx|x|^{-(d-2)}$ along the coordinate axes, and thus decays too slow for the methods of \cite{BHK15,Slade22} to apply straightforwardly.
+Even though there is presumably faster decay off the axes, this is therefore indicating that methods involving pointwise estimates are not naturally adapted to the prudent walk and it should require additional estimates to fit the prudent walk setting.
+Our analysis of the lace expansion is based on Fourier transforms.